Josh Outman

 Joshua Stephen Outman (born September 14, 1984) is an American former professional baseball pitcher.
 He pitched in Major League Baseball (MLB) for the Oakland Athletics (2008-2009, 2011), Colorado Rockies (2012-2013), Cleveland Indians (2014), and New York Yankees (2014).

 Early life

 Outman graduated from Lindbergh High School and then pitched for Forest Park Community College in Saint Louis before transferring to the Central Missouri State.
-While playing for the Mules, he posted a 10-2 record and helped the Mules finish third in the NCAA Division II World Series.
-Outman was one of five Mules drafted in the 2005 MLB Draft.
+While playing for the Central Missouri State Mules, he posted a 10-2 record and helped the Mules finish third in the NCAA Division II World Series.

 Career

 Philadelphia Phillies

+Outman was drafted by the Philadelphia Phillies in the 10th round, with the 307th overall selection, of the 2005 Major League Baseball draft.

-Outman was a prospect in the Philadelphia Phillies organization, and was named the 12th-best prospect in the Phillies organization in 2007.
+Outman became a prospect in the organization, and was named the 12th-best prospect in the Phillies organization in 2007.

 Oakland Athletics

-On July 17, 2008, Outman was traded, along with fellow prospects Adrian Cardenas and Matthew Spencer, to the Oakland Athletics for starting pitcher Joe Blanton.
+On July 17, 2008, Outman was traded, along with fellow prospects Adrian Cardenas and Matthew Spencer, to the Oakland Athletics in exchange for starting pitcher Joe Blanton.
+Outman was promoted to the major leagues for the first time on September 2, 2008, and pitched two scoreless innings that night against the Kansas City Royals, striking out two.
+In six appearances (four starts) for Oakland during his rookie campaign, Outman logged a 1-2 record and 4.56 ERA with 19 strikeouts across 25 2/3 innings pitched.